shipshapecode/ember-cli-release/README.md

 Hooks are passed two arguments:

   - `project` - a reference to the current ember-cli project
   - `versions` - an object containing tag information, which will always have a `next` property and depending on the strategy you are using, may also have a `latest` property.
+The version will be the exact value that was used for the tag, by default this includes a `v` prefix.

 There are currently two lifecycle hooks available: